AckerlyXu/heima/articles/cloud-services/cloud-services-startup-tasks-common.md

 It is a good practice to check the **errorlevel** after calling *AppCmd.exe*, which is easy to do if you wrap the call to *AppCmd.exe* with a *.cmd* file.
 If you detect a known **errorlevel** response, you can ignore it, or pass it back.

-The errorlevels returned by *AppCmd.exe* are listed in the winerror.h file, and can also be seen on [MSDN](https://msdn.microsoft.com/zh-cn/library/windows/desktop/ms681382.aspx).
+The errorlevel returned by *AppCmd.exe* are listed in the winerror.h file, and can also be seen on [MSDN](https://msdn.microsoft.com/zh-cn/library/windows/desktop/ms681382.aspx).

 ### Example of managing the error level